knetikmedia/knetikcloud-java-client/docs/StoreShippingApi.md

 Create a shipping item

 A shipping item represents a shipping option and cost.
-SKUs have to be unique in the entire store.
+SKUs have to be unique in the entire store. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; SHIPPING_ADMIN

 ### Example
 ```java